FrancisIGP/CCNA-Document/README.md

 - **Suggest Improvements:** Got ideas for clearer explanations, new chapters, or extra examples?
 Share them through issues or pull requests.
 - **Contribute Content:** Want to add or refine topics?
 Fork the repo, make your changes, and submit a pull request.
 We warmly welcome all contributions!
 - **Star & Share:** If this guide helped you, please ⭐ star the repo.
 It motivates the author and helps others discover the resource.
-- **Spread the Word:** Share this guide with your classmates, friends, or communities.
-Learning together makes mastering networking easier!

 Together, we can build a comprehensive and reliable resource for all CCNA learners.